FORUM ENERGY TECHNOLOGIES, INC.

 Committees of the Board of Directors

-All of the members of the Audit Committee and Nominating, Governance and Compensation Committee must satisfy the independence and experience requirements detailed in their respective committee charters.
-Each year, the Nominating, Governance and Compensation Committee will determine whether or not each director is independent, disinterested, and a non-employee or outside director under the standards applicable to the committees on which such director is serving or may serve, and will report the results of its review to the Board The Board will then determine which directors qualify as independent, disinterested, non-employee or outside directors under applicable standards.
+All of the members of the Audit Committee, Governance Committee and Compensation Committee must satisfy the independence and experience requirements detailed in their respective committee charters.
+Each year, the Governance Committee will determine whether or not each director is independent, disinterested, and a non-employee or outside director under the standards applicable to the committees on which such director is serving or may serve, and will report the results of its review to the Board.
+The Board will then determine which directors qualify as independent, disinterested, non-employee or outside directors under applicable standards.

 Each committee will have its own charter.
 The charters will set forth the authority and responsibilities of the committees as well as qualifications for committee membership, procedures for committee member appointment and removal, committee structure and operations and committee reporting to the Board.
 The charters will also provide that each committee will annually evaluate its performance.